 - Remove as much air as possible from storage bags to keep foods fresh longer.
 The less you handle food, the better.

 Cooling foods keeps them out the "danger zone" — between 40°F and 140°F — and slows the growth of illness-causing bacteria.
 Refrigerate promptly and properly to reduce your risk of food poisoning.
 Never thaw or marinate foods on the counter.
 Also, toss expired foods.
-For information on the shelf life of common foods, refer to the:

 Find a Nutrition Expert